inivekin/abosa/abosa.typ

 #image("img/st-damocles-with-blindsight.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2688)[```none
-May hesitancy be recused,
-it's hard tae pin-point the absurd, when born upon a time suffused wi ways tae speak withoot a word.
-In phrases thought already used an thoughts assumed already heard,
-I blabbered, was insane, bemused, wi purpose clumsily transferred.
+My halo wi outdated hints,
+predicting things historical,
+tredding footprints frae pre-imprints -
+Heuristics As Loop Oracle -
+it makes me slant an reminisce in crooked path o helios, tae veer intae a dark abyss that lifetimes cannae stretch across.
+There's benefit when things equate when small an large share rules far-spanned, like dust an planets will collate, an mountains ridge like grains of sand.
 Unsure if small or titanly,
 where light dies barely beyond me,
 I recall how congruency
 can resolve such despondency.
-The rule when small and large equate is it should nae break what you planned, both dust an planets will collate, an mountains ridge like grains of sand.
-A halo wi outdated hints,
-predicting things historical,
-tredding footprints frae pre-imprints,
-Heuristics As Loop Oracle,
-makes me slant an reminisce
-in crooked path o helios,
-tae veer intae a dark abyss
-that lifetimes cannae stretch across.
+An identity's subtraction
+multiplied by eigenvectors
+fae diagonalisation
+may shape nodes among connectors tae reduce errors in feedback, directing wi dampening slope, the slides that glean nae meaning back unless seen unner microscope.
 The sharpened drop wi random crag is cliff-face that reminds o mood, when cheeks would sink an eyes would bag